Dr Simon Jackson

 Postgraduate supervision

-I offer postgraduate supervision in the colonial, international and global history of modern France and its empire, on empire in the twentieth century Mediterranean and in the comparative history of European empire.
+I offer postgraduate supervision in the colonial, international and global history of modern France and its empire, on empire in the twentieth century Mediterranean and in the comparative history of European empire, with an emphasis on environmental history and the history of political-economy.

 Gemma Jennings (Patriarchy and Poverty?
 A Transnational Analysis of the Social Implications of the Oil Industry between France and Algeria)